phoniks2k/pxlya/README.md

 - nodejs environment with [npm](https://www.npmjs.com/get-npm) (>=16)
 - [pm2](https://github.com/Unitech/pm2) (`npm install -g pm2`) as process manager and for logging
 - [redis](https://redis.io/) as database for storìng the canvas
-- mysql or mariadb ([setup own user](https://www.digitalocean.com/community/tutorials/how-to-create-a-new-user-and-grant-permissions-in-mysql) and [create database](https://www.w3schools.com/SQl/sql_create_db.asp) for pixelplanet) for storing additional data like IP blacklist
+- mysql or mariadb ([setup own user](https://www.digitalocean.com/community/tutorials/how-to-create-a-new-user-and-grant-permissions-in-mysql) and [create database](https://www.w3schools.com/SQl/sql_create_db.asp) for pixelya) for storing additional data like IP blacklist

 ### Configuration
 Configuration takes place in the environment variables that are defined in ecosystem.yml.